 Dignan, Jennifer.
 “Bag-Ban Debate.”
 Scholastic News.
 April 14, 2009.
 Accessed at: www.scholastic.com/browse/article.jsp?id=3751739

 Joyce, Jaime.
 “Are Reusable Bags Dangerous?”
 Time for Kids.
 November 2010.
 Accessed at: www.timeforkids.com/node/11841/print

 Magaziner, Lauren.
 “Plastic Bags: Convenient or Cruel?”
 Scholastic Storyworks.
 April 2014.
 Accessed at: mwmsteacherweb.wikispaces.hcpss.org/file/view/Plastic+Bags+Article+and+sheet.pdf

 Rosenthal, Elisabeth.
 “Is It Time to Bag the Plastic?”
 The New York Times.
 May 18, 2013.
 Accessed at: www.nytimes.com/2013/05/19/sunday-review/should-america-bag-the-plastic-bag.html?pagewanted=all&_r=0

 Permission is granted for reprinting and distribution of this newsletter for non-commercial use only.

 Please include the following citation on all copies:

 Clayton, Heather.
-“Argument and the Common Core.”
+“Why and How to Engage Students in Classroom Discourse and Argumentative Writing.”
 Making the Standards Come Alive!
-Volume III, Issue VII, 2014.
+Volume III, Issue VII, 2014 (Updated 2020).
 Available at www.justaskpublications.com.
-Reproduced with permission of Just ASK Publications & Professional Development (Just ASK). ©2014 by Just ASK.
+Reproduced with permission of Just ASK Publications & Professional Development (Just ASK). ©2020 by Just ASK.
 All rights reserved.